l4rm4nd/VoucherVault/README.md

 ## 🔔 Notifications

 Notifications are handled by [Apprise](https://github.com/caronc/apprise).
+May read the [wiki](https://github.com/l4rm4nd/VoucherVault/wiki/03-%E2%80%90-Notifications).

 You can define custom Apprise URLs in the user profile settings.
 The input form takes a single or a comma-separated list of multiple Apprise URLs.